Team-Fruit/ThaumPatch/README.md

 ## Issues

-ThaumcraftPotionIDPatch crashing, have a suggestion, found a bug?
+ThaumcraftPatch crashing, have a suggestion, found a bug?
 Create an issue now!

 1. Make sure your issue has not already been answered or fixed and you are using the latest version.
 Also think about whether your issue is a valid one before submitting it.
-2. Go to [the issues page](https://github.com/Team-Fruit/ThaumcraftPotionIDPatch/issues) and click [new issue](https://github.com/Team-Fruit/ThaumcraftPotionIDPatch/issues/new)
+2. Go to [the issues page](https://github.com/Team-Fruit/ThaumcraftPatch/issues) and click [new issue](https://github.com/Team-Fruit/ThaumcraftPatch/issues/new)
 3. Enter your a title of your issue (something that summarizes your issue), and then create a detailed description of the issue.
     * The following details are required.
 Not including them can cause the issue to be closed.
         * Forge version
-        * ThaumcraftPotionIDPatch version
+        * ThaumcraftPatch version
         * Crash log, when reporting a crash (Please make sure to use [pastebin](http://pastebin.com/))
             * Do not post an excerpt of what you consider important, instead:
             * Post the full log
-        * Other mods and their version, when reporting an issue between ThaumcraftPotionIDPatch and another mod
+        * Other mods and their version, when reporting an issue between ThaumcraftPatch and another mod
             * Also consider updating these before submitting a new issue, it might be already fixed
         * A detailed description of the bug or feature
     * To further help in resolving your issues please try to include the follow if applicable: